damienbod/sien-agov-poc/README.md

 ## Questions

-- Can we activate OAuth PAR
+- Can we activate OAuth PAR using AGOV?
-- Can we use DPoP tokens
+- Can we use OAuth DPoP tokens?
 - Can we request phishing resistant authentication

 ## LoA with E-ID